AoS-TTS/Stormvault/index.md

   DarkTrinity<br/>
   PhilipRikoZen<br/>

-If you have contributed resources to the project and your name is not listed enough, please send us a message.
-We will also be willing to link your workshops at your request.
+If you have contributed resources to the project and your name is not listed above, please send us a message on Discord.

+Thankyou to everyone who made this mod project possible.
+It has been a long journey, and we're very proud to be a part of it.